Black Friday Email Marketing: Strategy & Tips

-As you can see, this Black Friday will be big for eCommerce as consumers will favor online shopping more than in-store purchases.
+Black Friday is very important for eCommerce as consumers favor online holiday shopping more than in-store purchases.
 Thus, the need for a Black Friday email strategy that will target your audience with the right incentive is of paramount importance.
 To help you out, below, we’ll see some of the best tactics you can use to nail your Black Friday marketing.

 For more detailed stats about the holiday, make sure to check our Black Friday marketing stats.

-Below, we’ll see 12 simple steps to structure the perfect holiday plan for your business!
+Now let’s see the essential steps you need to structure the perfect holiday plan for your business!

 1. Plan Your Black Friday Email Schedule

-As you know, consumers will start searching for deals and discounts as early as possible.
-To take advantage of this purchase intent, you need to develop an effective mailing schedule to target them when they need it the most.
+Consumers will start searching for deals and discounts as early as possible.
+To take advantage of this purchase intent, you should develop an effective mailing schedule to target them when they need it the most.

 The pre-Black Friday period can start as early as mid-October.
-You can craft teaser emails or early-bird discounts to excite your audience and make them want more amazing deals from your business.
+You can craft teaser emails or early-bird discount codes to excite your audience and make them want more amazing deals from your business.

 Black Friday Day

 Your Black Friday day emails need to be clever, intriguing, and valuable —we’ll see how to nail your design later on!
-To make sure that your email list will interact with your campaigns, you need to send it at the right time.
+To ensure that your email list will interact with your campaigns, you need to send it at the right time.